bernardo1024/Sanwaf/README.md

 	- uses javax.servlet-api

-**Sanwaf 0.2.*	**
+**Sanwaf 0.2.***

 	- same feature set as 0.1.*
 	- uses jakarta.servlet-api

-Note: tests will fail unless compiling with JDK 17 (spring 6).
-For JDK 11, set target to 11 in the POM, then from the command line:
+**Tests require JDK 17**

+To compile for JDK 11, do not run the tests:
+- open POM and set <compiler.target> to 11
+- open command prompt:

 	mvn install -Dmaven.test.skip=true

-Note that Sanwaf is written with few dependencies, so will probably work with any version of java. you can configure and compile for your needs.
+Sanwaf only has 1 dependency (javax | jakarta), so will most likely work with any version of java.

 ## Building Sanwaf